 Basedon my personal experience, I have to agree.

 As I reflect back on the past 7 years of my life, Deep Work has actually changed, transformed, and improved my life in numerous ways.

 Whatever you want to call it, doing intense sessions of focused work, reading, writing, creativity, and video editing, has put me on a path to success and given me a daily source of constant happiness.

-Even though Deep Work has boosted my productivity, my improved happiness, mentalhealth, fulfillment, and relaxation are the most important rewards for my DeepWork sessions.
-Because when it comes down to it, happiness is more importantthan success.
+Even though Deep Work has boosted my productivity, my improved happiness, mental health, fulfillment, and relaxation are the most important rewards for my Deep Work sessions.

 As Tony Robbins often says, “Success without fulfillment is the ultimate failure.”